Somewhere in Eastern Nigeria, 16th of June, 1968

 “And I found you, didn’t I?”
 I asked, hating that I had to speak his language for him to fully understand me.
 “How have you healed?”
 I glanced at his crotch and smirked.

 I had planned my retaliation well.
 When he brutalized my wife along with his ragtag local champions with me as an audience, I had sworn to retaliate.
 It had been hard, to watch Nwakaego cry for weeks on end, her wounds, how she pleaded with me not to do anything foolish, that we could not be bold in the land of strangers, how I should cover her shame.
 Her shame?
 Ha.
 What she didn’t know was her words fanned my rage instead of placate it.
-All it took was careful planning and a few willing accomplices to help do the deed.
+All it took was careful planning and a few willing accomplices.
 We left Kano never to return that same night.
 If I knew I would face Dauda four years later, I wouldn’t have stopped at just castrating him.

 “I go chop your father.
 You dey hear me?
 I go chop your father.”
 He threatened in heavily accented pidgin English.
 The promise was stark in his gaze; he intended to kill me.
 This was no David and Goliath story.
 I was about to be ground to dust, but shame be on me and Nwakaego if I take it like a spineless sap.